 Coconut oil vs. olive oil – the gastronomy community has been engaged in this debate for quite a while now.
-Olive oil, a mainstay of Mediterranean cuisine, is widely used all over the world.
+Olive oil, a mainstay of the Mediterranean diet, is widely used all over the world.
 It balances the acidity of high-acid foods like tomatoes.
-However, coconut oil has been gaining popularity lately as well.
+However, coconut oil has been gaining popularity lately as well, especially in the tropical diet.
 South Asian cuisine uses coconut oil mainly for savory dishes, though it has since become popular in baked products as well.

 Both of these oils are packed with vitamins E and K and other natural antioxidants.
 They are an excellent source of nutrition.
 But if you had to pick one, which one would you pick?
 Read on to explore their nutritional differences, health benefits, and side effects to find out which one is better for you.
 Keep reading!

 What Is Coconut Oil?

 The oil extracted from the kernel of mature coconuts is called coconut oil.
 Coconut (Cocos nucifera L.) is used in cooking for its flavor and health benefits.
 This tropical fruit is also used for coconut water, coconut milk, coconut flour, and delicious meat.

 There are two main types of coconut oil (1):

 - Copra Oil (CO): It is extracted by crushing dried coconut kernels, refined, bleached, and deodorized.

 - Virgin Coconut Oil(VCO): It is extracted from shredded wet coconut kernels by pressing.
 It is richer in nutrients (vitamin E) and bioactive compounds (like polyphenols, which are potent antioxidants).

 Coconut oil is a yellowish-white solid or semi-liquid oil.
 This is because of its fat content.